 …if he would give his nuts for a piece of metal, pleased with its color, or exchange his sheep for shells, or wool for a sparkling pebble or diamond, and keep those by him all his life, he invaded not the right of others, he might heap up as much of these durable things as he pleased; the exceeding of the bounds of his property not lying in the largeness of his possessions, but the perishing of anything uselessly in it.
 (II.
 5. 146.)

 The introduction of money is necessary for the differential increase in property, with resulting economic inequality.
 Without money there would be no point in going beyond the economic equality of the earlier stage.
 In a money economy, different degrees of industry could give men vastly different proportions.
 “This partage of things in an inequality of private possessions, men have made practicable out of the bounds of society, and without compact, only by putting a value on gold and silver, and tacitly agreeing to the use of money: for in governments, the laws regulate the rights of property, and the possession of land is determined by positive constitutions” (II.
 5. 50).
-The implication is that it is the introduction of money, which causes inequality, which in turn causes quarrels and contentions and increased numbers of violations of the law of nature.
+The implication is that it is the introduction of money, which causes inequality, which in turn multiplies the causes of quarrels and contentions and increased numbers of violations of the law of nature.
 This leads to the decision to create a civil government.
 Before turning to the institution of civil government, however, we should ask what happens to the qualifications on the acquisition of property after the advent of money?
 One answer proposed by C. B. Macpherson is that the qualifications are completely set aside, and we now have a system for the unlimited acquisition of private property.
 This does not seem to be correct.
 It seems plain, rather, that at least the non-spoilage qualification is satisfied, because money does not spoil.
 The other qualifications may be rendered somewhat irrelevant by the advent of the conventions about property adopted in civil society.
 This leaves open the question of whether Locke approved of these changes.
 Macpherson, who takes Locke to be a spokesman for a proto-capitalist system, sees Locke as advocating the unlimited acquisition of wealth.
 According to James Tully, on the other side, Locke sees the new conditions, the change in values and the economic inequality which arise as a result of the advent of money, as the fall of man.
 Tully sees Locke as a persistent and powerful critic of self-interest.
 This remarkable difference in interpretation has been a significant topic for debates among scholars over the last forty years.
-Though the Second Treatise of Government may leave this question difficult to determine, one might consider Locke's remark in Some Thoughts Concerning Education that “Covetousness and the desire to having in our possession and our dominion more than we have need of, being the root of all evil, should be early and carefully weeded out and the contrary quality of being ready to impart to others inculcated.”
-Grant and Tarcov (1996) 81) Let us then, turn to the institution of civil government.
+Though the Second Treatise of Government may leave this question difficult to determine, one might consider Locke’s remark in Some Thoughts Concerning Education that “Covetousness and the desire to having in our possession and our dominion more than we have need of, being the root of all evil, should be early and carefully weeded out and the contrary quality of being ready to impart to others inculcated” Grant and Tarcov (1996) 81).
+Let us then, turn to the institution of civil government.

 Ruth Grant has persuasively argued that the establishment of government is in effect a two step process.
 Universal consent is necessary to form a political community.
 Consent to join a community once given is binding and cannot be withdrawn.
 This makes political communities stable.
 Grant writes: “Having established that the membership in a community entails the obligation to abide by the will of the community, the question remains: Who rules?”
 (Grant, 1987 p.
 115).
 The answer to this question is determined by majority rule.
 The point is that universal consent is necessary to establish a political community, majority consent to answer the question who is to rule such a community.
 Universal consent and majority consent are thus different in kind, not just in degree.
 Grant writes: